trifork/AndroidBLE/README.md

 }
 ```

-Thats it.
-You should now have `BLEManager` availble by `import com.trifork.bluetoothle.BLEManager;`
+That´s it.
+You should now have `BLEManager` available by `import com.trifork.bluetoothle.BLEManager;`

 ## How to deploy new version